kubernetes-sigs/kind/docs/user/README.md

 ## Building Images

-`kind` runs a local Kubernetes cluster by using Docker containers as "nodes."
+`kind` runs a local Kubernetes cluster by using Docker containers as "nodes".
 `kind` uses the [`node-image`][node image] to run Kubernetes artifacts, such as `kubeadm` or `kubelet`.
 The `node-image` in turn is built off the [`base-image`][base image], which installs all the dependencies needed for Docker and Kubernetes to run in a container.

-See [base image](#base-image), for more advanced information information.
+See [base image](#base-image), for more advanced information.

 Currently, `kind` supports three different ways to build a `node-image`: via `apt`, or if you have the [Kubernetes][kubernetes] source in your host machine